 4.3.1.3 Self-Serve Generation

 Self-serve generators serve local load that does not flow through the ERCOT transmission system.
-Generation dispatch may be submitted by TSPs on a triannual basis for self-serve facilities serving self-serve load modeled in the SSWG Case.
+Generation dispatch may be submitted by TSPs on a biannual basis for self-serve facilities serving self-serve load modeled in the SSWG Case.
 If no generation dispatch is submitted by the TSPs, ERCOT will dispatch the units accordingly to meet the self-serve load.
 Total self-serve generation MWs shall match total self-serve load MWs.

 4.3.1.4 Distribution Generation Resources, Distribution Energy Storage Resources, and Settlement Only Distribution Generators